flix/flix/docs/PROJECTS.md

 design, and work on a real-world programming language developed at Aarhus University and by a community of open-source contributors (see www.flix.dev).

 ## Termination Analysis

-A common programming mistake is to unintentional write an infinite loop.
-Most contemporary programming languages such as C, C++, C#, Java, Kotlin, Scala, etc. do not help programmers avoid such issues.
-Termination analysis or termination checkers describe a wide-range of techniques that can be used to verify that a program (or part of a program) always terminates, for any input.
-These techniques range from sophisticated type systems to the use of SMT solvers.
-In the case of functional programming, such termination checkers may try to ensure termination by verifying that recursion is always on structurally smaller elements.
+A common programming mistake is to write an infinite loop.
+Unfortunately, most contemporary programming languages, such as C, C++, C#, Java, Kotlin, and Scala, do not help programmers avoid such issues.
+Termination analysis describes a wide range of techniques that can verify that a program (or part of a program) always terminates.
+For example, by checking that recursive calls always operate on structurally smaller elements.

-The aim of this project is to explore the design space of termination analysis for a functional language.
+This project aims to explore strategies for termination analysis in a functional programming language.

 The project offers the opportunity to read research papers, work on language design, and work on a real-world programming language developed at Aarhus